bereket-tadesse/ProfilometeryDataVisualisation/README.md

 After taking samples of the layers under the instrument, a surface is generated from the roughness data and the text file is changed into a 3D model using the matlibplot package.

-- add more functions using numpy and panda.
+- Add more functions using numpy and panda.